tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 #### Reflect

-Reflecting a shape is a matter of scaling one axis by a negative value; and multpiplying the other by `0`.
+Reflecting a shape is a matter of scaling one axis by a negative value; and multiplying the other by `1`.

-For a horizontal refelection use:
+For a horizontal reflection use:

 <math>
   <mfenced open = "[" close="]">